Pension: United States

-First "American" pensions came in 1636, when Plymouth colony, and subsequently, other colonies such as Virginia, Maryland (1670s) and NY (1690s), offered the first colonial pension.
+The first "American" pensions came in 1636, when Plymouth Colony, and subsequently, other colonies such as Virginia, Maryland (1670s) and NY (1690s), offered the first colonial pension.
 The general assembly of the Virginia Company followed by approving a resolution known as Virginia Act IX of 1644 stating that "...all hurt or maymed men be relieved and provided for by the several counties, where such men reside or inhabit."
 Furthermore, during King Philip's War, otherwise known as the First Indian War, this Act was expanded to widows and orphans in Virginia's Act of 1675.

 Public pensions got their start with various 'promises', informal and legislated, made to veterans of the Revolutionary War and, more extensively, the Civil War.
-They were expanded greatly, and began to be offered by a number of state and local governments during the early Progressive Era in the late nineteenth century.Costa, D. L. (1995).
-Pensions and retirement: Evidence from union army veterans.
-The Quarterly Journal of Economics, 110(2), 297-319.
+They were expanded greatly, and began to be offered by a number of state and local governments during the early Progressive Era in the late nineteenth century.

 Federal civilian pensions were offered under the Civil Service Retirement System (CSRS), formed in 1920.
-CSRS provided retirement, disability and survivor benefits for most civilian employees in the US Federal government, until the creation of a new Federal agency, the Federal Employees Retirement System (FERS), in 1987.
+CSRS provided retirement, disability and survivor benefits for most civilian employees in the U.S. Federal government, until the creation of a new Federal agency, the Federal Employees Retirement System (FERS), in 1987.

 Pension plans became popular in the United States during World War II, when wage freezes prohibited outright increases in workers' pay.
 The defined benefit plan had been the most popular and common type of retirement plan in the United States through the 1980s; since that time, defined contribution plans have become the more common type of retirement plan in the United States and many other western countries.

 In April 2012, the Northern Mariana Islands Retirement Fund filed for Chapter 11 bankruptcy protection.
 The retirement fund is a defined benefit type pension plan and was only partially funded by the government, with only $268.4 million in assets and $911 million in liabilities.
 The plan experienced low investment returns and a benefit structure that had been increased without raises in funding.

-According to Pensions and Investments, this is "apparently the first" US public pension plan to declare bankruptcy.
+According to Pensions and Investments, this is "apparently the first" U.S. public pension plan to declare bankruptcy.